 A cheap vacation to Cuba does not have to exclude drinks and parties by default.
 There are plenty of affordable options to enjoy your trip to Cuba with the energy that comes from mojitos, daiquiris and salsa music.

-Additionally, private bars like El Cocinero, StarBien, Sangri-la offer good eats, drinks and dance for a reasonable price.
+Additionally, private bars like El Cocinero, StarBien, Sangri-la offer good eats, drinks, and dance at a reasonable price.
 In some of these places, cocktails may be priced as low as 1.50 CUC or as high as 7.25 CUC.

 You won’t need much money to have fun and interact with the natives.
 Just sitting on El Malecón or Parque John Lennon will be enough to appreciate the life of ordinary Cubans.